block-core/blockcore-desktop/README.md

 ### Development environment

-Make sure you have Node.JS install, and open a console promt and navigate to the root of the repo.
+Make sure you have Node.JS install, and open a console promåt and navigate to the root of the repo.

 ```sh
 # Install the packages if you have not yet.